Ivor Cutler

 Ivor Cutler (born Isadore Cutler, 15 January 1923 – 3 March 2006) was a Scottish poet, singer, musician, songwriter, artist and humorist.
-He became known for his regular performances on BBC radio, and in particular his numerous sessions recorded for John Peel's influential eponymous late night radio programme (BBC Radio 1), and later for Andy Kershaw's programme.
-He appeared in the Beatles' Magical Mystery Tour film in 1967 and on Neil Innes' television programmes.
-Cutler also wrote books for children and adults and was a teacher at A. S. Neill's Summerhill School and for 30 years in inner-city schools in London.
+He became known for his regular performances on BBC radio, and in particular his numerous sessions recorded for John Peel's influential eponymous late-night radio programme (on BBC Radio 1), and later for Andy Kershaw's programme.
+He appeared in the Beatles' Magical Mystery Tour film in 1967, and on Neil Innes's television programmes.
+Cutler also wrote books for children and adults, and was a teacher at A. S. Neill's Summerhill School and for 30 years in inner-city schools in London.

 In live performances Cutler would often accompany himself on a harmonium.
 Phyllis King appears on several of his records, and for several years was a part of his concerts.
 She usually read small phrases but also read a few short stories.
 The two starred in a BBC radio series, King Cutler, in which they performed their material jointly and singly.
-Cutler also collaborated with pianist Neil Ardley, singer Robert Wyatt, guitarist Fred Frith, musicians David Toop and Steve Beresford.
+Cutler also collaborated with pianist Neil Ardley, singer Robert Wyatt, guitarist Fred Frith, and musicians David Toop and Steve Beresford.

 Early life

-Ivor Cutler was born in 1923 in Govan, Glasgow, into a middle-class Jewish family of Eastern European descent.
+Ivor Cutler was born on 15 January 1923 at 3 Ralston Drive, Govan, Glasgow, into a middle-class Jewish family of Eastern European descent.
+He was the second son and the third of five children.
 His father Jack Moris Cutler was a draper and jeweller.
 He cited his childhood as the source of his artistic temperament, recalling a sense of displacement when his younger brother was born: "Without that I would not have been so screwed up as I am, and therefore not as creative."
 He was educated at the Shawlands Academy.
 In 1939 Cutler was evacuated to Annan.
 He joined the Royal Air Force as a navigator in 1942 but was soon grounded for "dreaminess" and worked as a storeman.
-He moved to London where he was employed by the Inner London Education Authority to teach music, dance, drama and poetry to 7- to 11-year-olds.
+He moved to London where he was employed by the Inner London Education Authority to teach music, dance, drama and poetry to 7-to-11-year-olds.
 Cutler's deeply held views on humanity meant he disliked corporal punishment and on leaving a teaching job he held in the 1950s he cut up his tawse and handed the pieces to the class.